Best CD Rates of January 2025

 Next

 While the Federal Reserve does not directly set CD rates, it does control the federal funds rate.
-Commercial banks and credit unions refer to the fed rate to determine their own interest rates on products such as deposit accounts, credit cards and loans.
-The federal funds rate is 5.25% to 5.50% and has not changed since July 2023.
+Commercial banks and credit unions use the federal funds rate to determine their own interest rates on products such as deposit accounts, credit cards and loans.
+The current federal funds rate ranges from 4.25% to 4.50%.

 Current promotional CD rates

-Here are three financial institutions that currently offer high-interest CDs with minimal withdrawal penalties and a relatively stable rate history.
+Here are three financial institutions that currently offer high-interest CDs.
 Banks are listed in order from highest to lowest rate.

-Institution Minimum deposit 6-Month Annual Percentage Yield (APY) 12-Month APY Longest term available
+Institution Minimum deposit 6-month APY 12-month APY Longest term available

-You determine how much you want to deposit within the bank’s minimum deposit requirements and a maturity date that works for you: CD terms range from one month to five years.
-A term is the length of time your money stays in a CD, and banks generally charge an interest-rate penalty if you have to cash out early.
+You determine how much you want to deposit, ensuring it meets the bank’s minimum deposit requirements and selecting a maturity date that works for you.
+CD terms generally range from one month to five years.
+A term is the length of time your money stays in a CD, and banks commonly charge an interest-rate penalty if you cash out early.
+This means, for example, that you may be charged the equivalent of three months’ interest for an early withdrawal from a 6-month CD.

-As you consider opening a CD, you’ll want to look at these important factors:
+As you consider opening a CD, you’ll want to examine these important factors:

 Types of CDs